saamiyaAqeel/rime/README.md

 If there are no device data under the `base_path` then the UI will not show any available devices.

-If you want to open iOS encrypted files you can do it by adding the name of the filesystem alongside its passphrase in the configuration file, as:
+If you want to open iOS encrypted files you can do it from the frontend UI, or by adding the name of the filesystem alongside its passphrase in the configuration file, as:

 ```yaml
 filesystem: